PoliTwit1984/bsky-reddit-bot/reddit-readme.md

 - All operations are logged for monitoring
 - Configuration can be updated without code changes
 - Supports both direct media files and platform-specific content
-- AI summaries are generated in a casual tone with emojis
+- AI summaries are optimized for Bluesky's character limits
+- Images are processed to maintain proper aspect ratios
+- Automatic cleanup after successful Bluesky posts